-With the holidays upon us, friends and family are stopping by and maybe even staying for a night or two.
+With the holidays upon us, friends and family stop by and stay for a night or two.

 When we remodeled our home a few years ago, I gave up a guest room so each of our girls could have their own space and privacy.

-But in this new world of working from home, even if you have a guest room, it’s likely to serve double or triple duty.
+But even if you have a guest room, it’s likely to serve double or triple duty.

 I shared this last year when one of my best friends, Neen, told me she was flying in for a quick, less than 24-hour trip to visit me and the girls (her goddaughters).

 It was the perfect opportunity to figure out what to do with guests other than throwing one of my kids out of their room.

 I spent a ton of time researching (and sending back) so many items until I created a space and system we can use anytime we get to host someone, so I am sharing what I came up with here.

 How to Create a Guest Room When You Don’t Have One